Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 Benefits, Limits, and What Is Overstated

 Sauna content online often mixes useful guidance with inflated promises.
-Here is the balanced version we want buyers to understand before they spend money.
+Here is the balanced version buyers should understand before spending money.

 What is reasonably supported